Cabo Orange National Park (Brazil)

 The National Park is bordered by French Guiana to the north; the Uaçá and Juminã indigenous lands and, in a short stretch, the Vila Velha Settlement Project, to the west and the Atlantic Ocean to the east.

 Created in 1980, the National Park has an area of 657,318 ha (1,624,270 acres).
 It is administered by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

 It is, at the same time, a continental park and a marine park, since approximately 200,000 ha (494,000 acres) of its area are in ocean waters.

 Cabo Orange National Park contains mangroves, flooded fields, clean fields interspersed with buritizais, savannahs, flooded forests (also called floodplains), upland forests, in addition to marine ecosystems.

 Cabo Orange National Park is characterized by periodically and permanently flooded grasslands, unique in the Amazon region, as well as by its mangroves, which act as "fish nurseries" and are vital for the maintenance of some of Brazil's most important fisheries.

-The basic objective of the National Park is for the preservation of natural ecosystems that are of great ecological relevance and scenic beauty.
-The designation enables the conduct of scientific research, the development of educational activities and environmental interpretation, recreation in contact with nature and eco-tourism.
+The basic objective of the National Park is the preservation of natural ecosystems that are of great ecological relevance and scenic beauty.
+The designation enables the conduct of scientific research, the development of educational activities and environmental interpretation, and recreation in contact with nature and eco-tourism.